lichess-org/flutter-chessground/README.md

 It is configurable with a `ChessboardSettings` object which defines the board behavior and appearance.

-To interact with the board in order to play a game, you must provide a `GameState` object to the `Chessboard` widget.
+To interact with the board in order to play a game, you must provide a `GameData` object to the `Chessboard` widget.
 This object is immutable and contains the game state (which side is to move, the current valid moves, etc.), along with the callback functions to handle user interactions.

 All chess logic must be handled outside of this package.
-Any change in the state of the game needs to be transferred to the board by creating a new `GameState` object.
+Any change in the state of the game needs to be transferred to the board by creating a new `GameData` object.

 ## Usage